Chan Buddhism: Classical or Middle Chan – Tang dynasty (c. 750–1000)

-An Lu-shan rebellion
+An Lushan rebellion

 The An Lushan Rebellion (755–763) led to a loss of control by the Tang dynasty, and changed the Chan scene again.
 Metropolitan Chan began to lose its status, while "other schools were arising in outlying areas controlled by warlords.
 These are the forerunners of the Chan we know today.
 Their origins are obscure; the power of Shen-hui's preaching is shown by the fact that they all trace themselves to Hui-neng."

-Hung-chou School
+Hongzhou School

-The most important of these schools is the Hongzhou school (洪州宗) of Mazu, to which also belong Shitou, Baizhang Huaihai, Huangbo and Linji (Rinzai).
+The most important of these schools is the Hongzhou school (洪州宗) of Mazu, to which also belong Dazhu Huihai, Baizhang Huaihai, Huangbo and Linji (Rinzai).
 Linji is also regarded as the founder of one of the Five Houses.

 This school developed "shock techniques such as shouting, beating, and using irrational retorts to startle their students into realization".
 Some of these are common today, while others are found mostly in anecdotes.
 It is common in many Chan traditions today for Chan teachers to have a stick with them during formal ceremonies which is a symbol of authority and which can be also used to strike on the table during a talk.

 These shock techniques became part of the traditional and still popular image of Chan masters displaying irrational and strange behaviour to aid their students.Heine 2008 Part of this image was due to later misinterpretations and translation errors, such as the loud belly shout known as katsu.
 "Katsu" means "to shout", which has traditionally been translated as "yelled 'katsu'" – which should mean "yelled a yell".